 Basic Municipal Transportation Grant (BMTG)

-Effective April 1st, 2014, this program is consolidated with the Municipal Sustainability Initiative (MSI) Capital Program, administered by Municipal Affairs.
-Applications proposing to use BMTG funding allocated in 2013 and previous years should continue to be submitted to Alberta Transportation.
+Effective April 1, 2014, this program was consolidated with the Municipal Sustainability Initiative (MSI) Capital Program, administered by Municipal Affairs.
+Projects using BMTG funding allocated in 2013 and previous years should continue to be reported to Alberta Transportation.